supersmm/230project/README.md

 pip install -r requirements.txt
 ```

-When you're done working on the project, deactivate the virtual environment with `deactivate`.
+When done working on the project, deactivate the virtual environment with `deactivate`.

 ## Task

 Given an image of a eye fundus representing healthy, diabetic ophthalmical disease, and/or glaucoma, predict the correct label.

 ## Our dataset